Social physics

-Social physics or sociophysics is a field of science which uses mathematical tools inspired by physics to understand the behavior of human crowds.
+Social physics or sociophysics is an interdisciplinary field of science which uses mathematical tools inspired by physics to understand the behavior of human crowds.
 In a modern commercial use, it can also refer to the analysis of social phenomena with big data.

-Social physics is closely related to econophysics which uses physics methods to describe economics.
+Social physics is closely related to econophysics, which uses physics methods to describe economics.

 History

 The earliest mentions of a concept of social physics began with the English philosopher Thomas Hobbes.
 In 1636 he traveled to Florence, Italy, and met physicist-astronomer Galileo Galilei, known for his contributions to the study of motion.
 It was here that Hobbes began to outline the idea of representing the "physical phenomena" of society in terms of the laws of motion.
 In his treatise De Corpore, Hobbes sought to relate the movement of "material bodies" to the mathematical terms of motion outlined by Galileo and similar scientists of the time period.
 Although there was no explicit mention of "social physics", the sentiment of examining society with scientific methods began before the first written mention of social physics.

-Later, French social thinker Henri de Saint-Simon’s first book, the 1803 Lettres d’un Habitant de Geneve, introduced the idea of describing society using laws similar to those of the physical and biological sciences.
+Later, French social thinker Henri de Saint-Simon's first book, the 1803 Lettres d'un Habitant de Geneve, introduced the idea of describing society using laws similar to those of the physical and biological sciences.
 His student and collaborator was Auguste Comte, a French philosopher widely regarded as the founder of sociology, who first defined the term in an essay appearing in Le Producteur, a journal project by Saint-Simon.
 Comte defined social physics:Social physics is that science which occupies itself with social phenomena, considered in the same light as astronomical, physical, chemical, and physiological phenomena, that is to say as being subject to natural and invariable laws, the discovery of which is the special object of its researches.
 After Saint-Simon and Comte, Belgian statistician Adolphe Quetelet, proposed that society be modeled using mathematical probability and social statistics.
 Quetelet's 1835 book, Essay on Social Physics: Man and the Development of his Faculties, outlines the project of a social physics characterized by measured variables that follow a normal distribution, and collected data about many such variables.
 A frequently repeated anecdote is that when Comte discovered that Quetelet had appropriated the term "social physics", he found it necessary to invent a new term, "sociologie" ("sociology") because he disagreed with Quetelet's collection of statistics.